1968 Wellington mayoral election

-The 1968 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1968 Wellington mayoral election was part of the New Zealand local elections held that same year.
 In 1968, elections were held for the Mayor of Wellington plus other local government positions including fifteen city councillors.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

 Initially, long-serving councillor Denis McGrath announced his candidacy for Mayor on behalf of the Citizens' Association.
 He withdrew in June after he was appointed President of the New Zealand Law Society and decided not to seek re-election as a councillor either.
 This generated press speculation that the Citizens' Association would decide not field a candidate.
 However, despite previously declining to stand, deputy mayor Bob Archibald eventually accepted nomination following a deputation of local businessman requesting that he stand.

 Ultimately, Frank Kitts was re-elected mayor for a fifth term.
 In doing so he won both a record size majority and became Wellington's longest-serving mayor.